 There are no study products.
 Drugs for ART and PrEP will not be provided by the study or paid for using sponsor funds.
-Procedures for accessing external funding sources for PrEP and ART provision are detailed in the HVTN 804/HPTN 095 (SSP).
+Access to external funding sources for PrEP and ART provision is available.
+Procedures for accessing external funding sources for PrEP and ART provision are detailed in the HVTN 805/HPTN 093 SSP.